Greater Portsmouth Regional Airport: History

+In 1954, a $400,000 federal grant had been authorized for the construction of an airport in Scioto County.
+A bid for construction of the Scioto County Airport was approved in early July 1955.

 The airport opened on June 27, 1957.
-The previous airport was Raven Rock Field, near the Ohio River at 38.715N 83.052W, a grass field with a 2200-foot run.
+The previous airport was Raven Rock Field, near the Ohio River at a grass field with a 2,200 ft run.

 Lake Central Airlines served the airport from its opening until it merged into Allegheny Airlines in 1968; Allegheny pulled out in 1971.
 The airport has had no airline service since.
 Tyme Airlines of Columbus provided scheduled service in 1968.
 Cleveland based Wright Airlines served Portsmouth for a short time in the late 1960s.

 Service on the three airlines in the 1960s are as follows.
 Lake Central used Douglas DC-3 & Nord 262 aircraft to Cincinnati.
 After merging with Allegheny, the aircraft was upgraded to Convair 580 prop jets that flew to both Cincinnati and Parkersburg, WV.
 Tyme Airlines flew small Piper Aztec equipment to both Columbus and Huntington, WV.
 The fourth airline, Wright Airlines, used Beech 18 aircraft and also served the Columbus and Huntington WV airports.

+The airport manager, Ralph Kilpatrick, was killed in a plane crash in August 1975.

+A federal grant to purchase 12 acre of land to extend the runway was approved in 1984.

+By February 2020, plans had been announced for the Southern Ohio Aeronautical Regional (SOAR) Airport Business Park.
+It received a grant from the state in August 2023 to construct a building for Minford Ambulance at the site.